SkinsRestorer/SkinsRestorer/.github/ISSUE_TEMPLATE/bug-report.md

 **On what platform does your server run?
 (Bungeecord/Spigot/Bukkit)**

 **What version?
 Do NOT answer LATEST**
-* SkinsRestorer: 13.6.2
+* SkinsRestorer: 13.
+* Spigot version:
-* Spigot/Bukkit/Bungeecord:
+* Bungeecord version:
 * Java: 8

 ## Logs